-Using HomeLink
+Using HomeLink®

-To operate, simply press and release the programmed HomeLink button.
-Activation will now occur for the trained device (i.e. garage door opener, gate operator, security system, entry door lock, home/office lighting, etc.).
-For convenience, the hand-held transmitter of the device may also be used at any time.
-In the event that there are still programming difficulties or questions, contact HomeLink at: www.homelink.com or 1-800-355-3515.
+To operate, simply press and release the programmed HomeLink® button.
+Activation will now occur for the trained device (i.e., garage door opener, gate operator, security system, entry door lock, home/office lighting, etc.) The hand-held transmitter of the device may also be used at any time.